build-server-protocol/build-server-protocol/docs/bsp.md

     * Should be unique if possible.
     * The id.uri is used if None. */
   def displayName: Option[String]

+  /** The directory where this target belongs to.
+Multiple build targets are allowed to map
+    * to the same base directory, and a build target is not required to have a base directory.
+    * A base directory does not determine the sources of a target, see buildTarget/sources. */ def baseDirectory: Option[Uri]

   /** Free-form string tags to categorize or label this build target.
     * For example, can be used by the client to: